You can only get away with leeching off your parents' bill for so long. Here's what to do when the free data fountain dries up.

 - Optus Change of Ownership of Digital Services

 - Telstra Change of Ownership Consumer to Consumer

 As long as you have all the necessary identification photocopied and all the forms filled out, you shouldn't need the previous owner (your parents) present when you transfer the service but it's always good to check with your local store before heading in.
 Also, your parents can't perform the change of ownership without you present.
-It's 100% up to you as you're essentially signing up to a new service and keeping the same phone number.
+It's 100% up to you as you're essentially signing up for a new service and keeping the same phone number.

 If you do have regular work and you're confident in your ability to pay off a monthly mobile plan payment, we'd recommend comparing your plans side-by-side.
 There are a lot of things to consider when comparing a mobile plan.
 Here are a few things to research before committing to anything long term.

 - Credit score.
 First and foremost, you will have to pass a credit check before being accepted for a 24-month contract.
 A 24-month phone plan is essentially a line of credit and like all credit applications, you have to prove you have a clean history before being approved.
 We'd recommend checking your credit score with our free tool before diving in.

 - The network in your area.
 Sure Optus might have a reasonably priced plan with loads of data but if your area doesn't get great Optus reception, you will be pulling your hair out for the next 24 months just trying to send a text.
 Most providers have a coverage map on their website but these aren't always the best indication.
 Geographical obstructions (such as living in a valley) can have a huge effect on your service.
 If possible, it's always good to ask your friends and family in the area what provider they are with and whether they're happy with their service.